 There is a deeper reason, however, for the difficulty in predicting compound typicality from component typicality.
 Even if we adhere to the No Peeking Principle, and even if we stick to clear modifier-head constructions, the typicality of a combination can depend on "emergent" properties that are not part of the representation of either component (Hastie, Schroeder, & Weber, 1990; Kunda, Miller, & Claire, 1990; Medin & Shoben, 1988; Murphy, 1988).
-For example, you may never have encountered, or even thought about, a smoky apple (so extensional feedback does not inform your conception of the noun phrase), but nevertheless it is plausible to suppose that smoky apples are not good tasting.
-Having a bad taste, however, is not a usual property of (and is not likely to be stored as part of a concept for) either apples or smoky things; on the contrary, many apples and smoky things (e.g., smoked meats, cheese, and fish) are often quite good tasting.
-If you agree with our assessment that smoky apples are likely to be bad tasting, that's probably because you imagine a way in which apples could become smoky (being caught in a kitchen fire, perhaps) and you infer that under these circumstances the apple wouldn't be good to eat.
+For example, you may never have encountered, or even thought about, a smoky apple nevertheless it is plausible to suppose that smoky apples are not good tasting.
+Having a bad taste, however, is not a usual property of (and is not likely to be stored as part of a concept for) either apples or smoky things; on the contrary, many apples and smoky things (e.g., smoked meats, cheeses, and fish) are quite good tasting.
+If you agree with our assessment that smoky apples are likely to be bad tasting, that is probably because you imagine a way in which apples could become smoky (being caught in a kitchen fire, perhaps) and you infer that under these circumstances the apple would not be good to eat.
 The upshot is that the properties of a combination can depend on complex inductive or explanatory inferences (Johnson & Keil, 2000; Kunda et al., 1990).
-If these properties affect the typicality of an instance with respect to the combination, then there is little hope of a simple model of this phenomenon.
-No current theory comes close to providing an adequate and general account of these processes.
+If these properties affect the typicality of an instance with respect to the combination, then models of this phenomenon will not be simple.
+No current theory provides an adequate and general account of these processes.